z1n0v1/z1n0v1.github.io/M03-MySQL/M03-MySQL.md

 Here you can find all the solutions for SoftUni's [MySQL](https://softuni.bg/trainings/3602/mysql-january-2022) course.

 MySQL is the first course of SoftUni's Java DB track, a gentle introduction to relational databases.
+It is 5 weeks long.
 This is the first course that prepares you for your professional career.

 In this course you'll learn about: